50 Secrets Your Veterinarian Won’t Tell You

 Don’t feed your pet a raw-food diet

 “Some people are really into a raw-food diet for pets, but it’s a huge public health hazard.
 Think about it: You have raw meat, you’re touching it, your dog touches it, and then your dog goes and licks the baby.
 I’ve had two patients die and two patients get really sick from it.” —Amber Andersen, DVM, a vet at Point Vicente Animal Hospital in Rancho Palos Verdes, California.
-These are the most common health problems in 14 popular dog breeds.

 Indoor cats don’t really need to be vaccinated